-The platform has a high water cut and the scaling problem occurred at the first gas/oil/water separation vessel, due to the large amount of gas liberated.
-Scale buildup in the oil and water outlet stand pipes, the level control valves and downstream piping reduced production output by 18% everythree months and required quarterly shutdowns to descale the system.
-The control valves became stuck (inoperative) within 28 days of descaling with injection of chemical scale inhibitors and 15 days without the use of scale inhibitors.
+The platform has a high water cut and the scaling problem occurred at the first gas/ oil/water separation vessel, due to the large amount of gas liberated.
+Scale buildup in the oil and water outlet stand pipes, the level control valves and downstream piping reduced production output by 18% every three months and required quarterly shutdowns to descale the system.
+The control valves became stuck (inoperative) within 28 days of de-scaling with injection of chemical scale inhibitors and 15 days without.
 Bypass valves were then used to maintain manual control of vessel liquid levels.
 The scale composition was mostly calcite with some dolomite and barite formed during release of CO2 from the formation water at points of pressure reduction.